 Some fish such as sunfish, crappie and trout eat insects and other aquatic life and are less likely to contain contaminants at levels that might affect your health.
 If you eat walleye, bass, and other predatory fish, eat the smaller, younger fish that are less likely to contain contaminants.
-Eat fewer fish like carp and catfish, which feed on the bottom of lakes and rivers and are more likely to contain contaminants.
+Eat fewer fish that feed on the bottom of lakes and rivers (for example, carp) and are more likely to contain contaminants.